 Beyond Words reaches out from The Times and The Sunday Times Cheltenham Literature Festival to young people with severe mental or physical illness.
-This is the third year of the programme.
+This is the fourth year of the programme.

-In any given year, over 600 children In Gloucestershire are unable to access mainstream schooling due to conditions like cancer, eating disorders, epilepsy, and orthopaedic, neurological and respiratory disorders.
+In any given year, over 600 children In Gloucestershire are unable to access mainstream schooling due to conditions like mental health disorders, cancer, epilepsy, and orthopaedic, neurological and respiratory disorders.
 The majority of these young people are aged between 14 and 16.

 Working with the Gloucestershire Hospital Education Service (GHES), Cheltenham Festivals is giving every KS4 student the opportunity to work over time with a writer-in-residence, either in person or via a digital learning platform.